BiG-SCAPE / CORASON tutorial

 How to compile your own input dataset

 We will now proceed with the example data.
-Once data have been downloaded, run the following command at the terminal (you should be now in the `~/bin/example` folder):
+Once data has been downloaded, run the following command at the terminal (you should be now in the ~/bin/example folder):

 $ run_bigscape gbks example_output